 Avoid giving laxatives or human medications unless recommended by your veterinarian.
 Some substances can cause dehydration, electrolyte imbalance, or dangerous side effects.

-If your dog hasn’t pooped in more than 48 hours or is showing discomfort, veterinary guidance is essential.
+If your dog hasn’t pooped in more than 48 hours or is showing discomfort, veterinary guidance is important.

 When to Call or Visit Your Vet